 - Continue your wound care as directed.
-Do not use any styling products or tools until all stitches are removed AND until your incisions no longer have any crusting or scabbing. - Refrain from direct sun exposure.
-Continue to wear your sunglasses and a wide-brimmed hat.
+Do not wear any makeup until all stitches are removed AND until your incisions no longer have any crusting or scabbing. - Refrain from direct sun exposure.
+Continue to wear your sunglasses.
 If you are outdoors, apply at least an SPF 30 at least 30 minutes prior to sun exposure.
-Your face is highly susceptible to sunburn or the formation of irregular, darkened pigmentation. - Do not smoke.
-While incisions may have sealed, smoking deprives your body of necessary oxygen that can result in poorly healed, wide, raised scars. - Refrain from any strenuous exercise and from bending or lifting. - You may begin sleeping in a modified reclining position.
+Your eyelids and face are highly susceptible to sunburn or the formation of irregular, darkened pigmentation. - Do not smoke.
+While incisions may have healed, smoking deprives your body of necessary oxygen that can result in poorly healed, wide, raised scars. - Refrain from any strenuous exercise and from bending or lifting. - You may begin sleeping in a modified reclining position.
 However do not sleep lying flat or on your stomach.
-If you are a side sleeper, two pillows under your head, and a soft pillow under your mid-back and shoulders may offer more comfort.
+If you are a side sleeper, two pillows under your head and a soft pillow under your mid-back and shoulders may offer more comfort.